 Due to bus traffic, students who are being pickup after school by their parents will not be released until 2:13pm.
-If a student has an appointment and needs to leave school between 2:00 and 2:15, we are requesting that the parent/guardian pick the student up early, no later than 2:00.
-This would eliminate a safety hazard of having the students walk between buses that are actively picking up students.
+If a student has an appointment and needs to leave school between 1:55 and 2:15, we are requesting that the parent/guardian pick the student up early, no later than 1:55.
+This would eliminate the safety hazard of having the students walk between buses that are actively picking up students.